SanderMertens/flecs/docs/Queries.md

 });
 ```

-For more information on how each implementation performs, see [Query Performance](#query-performance).
+For more information on how each implementation performs, see [Performance](#performance).

 ## Creation
 This section explains how to create queries in the different language bindings and the flecs query DSL.